connzhang/ds_hw2_cz2540/ds_hw2_cz2540.md

 **Description of data:**

-  - The `trash_wheel` dataset contains information inlcuding amount of total litter collected and the type of litter collected, such as sports balls, plastic bags, and glass bottles .The `combine_precip` dataset contains information on total precipitation for each month of 2017 and 2018 periods, measured in inches.
+The `trash_wheel` dataset contains information inlcuding amount of total litter collected and the type of litter collected, such as sports balls, plastic bags, and glass bottles .

+The `combine_precip` dataset contains information on total precipitation for each month of 2017 and 2018 periods, measured in inches.

 There are 344 observations in the `trash_wheel` dataset and 24 observations in the `combine_precip` dataset.

 The total amount of precipitation in 2018 was 70.33.

 The median number of sports balls in a dumpster in 2017 is 8.

 ## Problem 2